mbrianna1170/profile-generater/README.md

 ## Objective

   Using Node.js and the inquirer package to generate an HTML web-page that display employees contact information.

+  ## User Story

+- AS A manager
+- I WANT to generate a webpage that displays my team's basic info
+- SO THAT I have quick access to their emails and GitHub profiles

 ## 💾Installation/Usage